EvernodeXRPL/hpcore/README.md

 ##### Compiling FlatBuffers message definitions
 When you make a change to `message.fbc` defnition file, you need to run this:

-`flatc -o src/p2p/ --cpp src/p2p/message.fbs`
+`flatc -o src/p2p/ --gen-mutable --cpp src/p2p/message.fbs`

 #### Run ldconfig
 `sudo ldconfig`